dilevin/newtons_cradle_vfm_tests/README.md

 ## Why are you doing this ?
 Its very common for people in the simulation subfield of graphics to show failure cases of video foundation models (VFMs) in talks, papers and presentations.
 While useful, these demonstrations are invariably (and correctly) countered with the suggestions that ML models are undergoing "exponential" progress in terms of results quality.
-These simple test allows my to test that claim over a long-ish timeframe.
+This simple test allows my to check that claim over a long-ish timeframe.
 A Newton's Cradle is a nice example because (1) they are deceptively simple (2) most people have seen one so you have good instincts about how it should look (3) the conserved physical quantities are well known and failry easy to evaluate.

 ## What is the cadence for making videos ?
 No fixed cadence, mainly whenever I need to give a talk, write a grant or get in an argument with somone about the utility of VFMs as physics simulators I make a new video to check myself.